Omaha Air Bombardment - Part I: Planning a Tactical Mission for Strategic Bombers

 With the framework of the air bombardment plan established, it was time for the Eighth Air Force to figure how to fly the missions.
 As a command built and honed to execute the strategic bombing campaign, it needed to learn some new skills, and needed to learn them quickly.

-Figure 4.
+Figure 5.
 This diagram illustrates the complexity of assembling the Eighth Air Force’s three divisions in overcast weather.
 It is similar to the procedures used on 6 June as the divisions took off and assembled during the hours of darkness.
-The task was complicated by most of the airfield also having an overcast at the time.
+The task was complicated by most of the airfield also having a heavy overcast at the time.

 But on D-Day, the 2nd Bombardment Division would not fly in the standard box formation.
 Part of the reason for this was that German fighters were not expected to be out in force above the English Channel, and a strong force of Allied fighters would be flying cover.
 As noted above, the new squadron formation included half the number of bombers, with the three-squadron group similarly halved in number of aircraft.
 Two compensate for this, two groups were allotted to each target, ensuring the same bomb delivery as the standard group formation would have provided.

-Exactly how these squadrons would have flown, and in what sort of group formation is a point shrouded in conflicting documents.
+Exactly how these squadrons would have flown, and in what sort of group formation is a disputed point.
 We’ll come back to that in a moment.

 There is an interesting ‘what if’ here.
 The original date for the invasion was 5 June, before the weather caused a 24-hour delay.
 H-Hour at Omaha for 5 June was a half hour earlier than on June 6: 0600 hours, or just two minutes after sunrise.
 That would require the air bombardment to start at 0530 hours, which was just 14 minutes after first light.
 It’s interesting to speculate how well the heavy bombers would have been able to pick out their aimpoints in the faint light of the early dawn, but apparently the earlier experiments had satisfied the planers and commanders that the conditions would be acceptable.

 With the foregoing tests conducted and decisions made, the Eighth Air Force had to train its crews how to conduct close-in tactical bombing in conjunction with the operation of ground forces.
-This was difficult to implement.
+This was difficult.
 The Eighth was busy conducting a full schedule of pre-invasion preparation missions, and weather often interfered when time for training was available.
 The AAF summarized the effort with these words:

 Nevertheless, it would have to do.